-Raising the Visibility of your Scholarship through Sharing Platforms
+Raising the Visibility of your Scholarship through Sharing and Preprint Platforms

 Sharing your work enables you to reach the broadest audience.
-It can not only help you connect with your peers and with scholars in your field, but more broadly in the academic world and to the general public.
-There are benefits and challenges connected with sharing and you will want to consider a range of issues, including copyright and permissions, comidification, and time investment.
-Rebecca Stuhr will be presenting on some of the major academic sharing sites, including Academia.edu and ResearchGate, Humanities Commons, and arXiv and Nicky Agate will bring you up-to-date on Penn's institutional repository, ScholarlyCommons.
+It will help you connect with your peers and with scholars in your field, but also to scholars across disciplines and to the public.
+There are benefits and challenges connected with sharing and you will want to consider a range of issues, including copyright and permissions, comidification of your data, and time investment.
+Rebecca Stuhr will present on major academic sharing sites, including Academia.edu and ResearchGate, Humanities Commons, arXiv, and the growing number of rxiv preprint platforms.
+Nicky Agate will bring you up to date on Penn's institutional repository, ScholarlyCommons.
 Participants will:

 - Understand how the sites differ from one another

-- Be introduced to how copyright limitations factor into sharing your work
+- Understand how copyright factors into sharing your work

-- The possibilities for collaboration through acadmic platforms
+- Learn about the possibilities for collaboration through academic platforms

-- Giving your work the attention it deserves
+- Become familiar with how these platforms will give your work the attention it deserves

 This ONLINE workshop is co-sponsored by the Grad Center at Penn